DataDog/documentation/content/en/serverless/google_cloud_run/_index.md

 CMD ["/app/datadog-init", "/path/to/your-go-binary"]
 {{< /highlight >}}

 If you require your entrypoint to be instrumented as well, you can swap your entrypoint and CMD arguments instead.
+To understand why this may be required, please refer to [how serverless-init works](#how-it-works)

 {{< highlight dockerfile "hl_lines=6" >}}
 COPY --from=datadog/serverless-init:1 /datadog-init /app/datadog-init
 ENV DD_SERVICE=datadog-demo-run-go
 ENV DD_ENV=datadog-demo
 ENV DD_VERSION=1
 ENTRYPOINT ["/app/datadog-init"]
 CMD ["your_entrypoint.sh", "/path/to/your-go-binary"]
 {{< /highlight >}}